Every week I receive emails from stepmoms who are concerned about what having an “ours baby” will do to their stepfamily dynamic.

 It used to drive me crazy when other moms would say to me “you won’t understand until you’re a mom yourself”.
 I found it disrespectful, and like it undermined the role that I play in my stepchildren’s lives.

-But as it turns out, they were right.
+But as it turns out, there was some merit to what they said…

 I’m sure you just **gasped** and thought to yourself “did she actually just say that?”